modmore/docs/en/01_Commerce/v1/01_Getting_Started/05_Next_Steps.md

 - [Read about currency support](../Currencies)
 - [Learn more about the Products TV approach to building a catalog](../Product_Catalog/Products_TV)
 - For information about tweaking emails that get sent, [see order messages](../Orders/Messages)
-- The [status workflow](../Statuses) is a powerful tool for automating parts of your fulfillment processes.
+- The [status workflow](../Statuses) is a powerful tool for automating parts of your fulfillment processes, and is also where you configure **emails that get sent to users and the merchant**.
-- [Read the Frequently Asked Questions](https://modmore.com/commerce/faqs/) to learn more about common issues and questions we get.
+- [Read the Frequently Asked Questions](https://support.modmore.com/collection/48-commerce) to learn more about common issues and questions we get.
 Chances are, what you want to know is already explained there in detail.

 If you're a developer looking to extend Commerce, take a look at our [developer documentation](../Developer).
 That contains a lot of information about how core parts of Commerce work, and how you can interact with that.